Ameba-AIoT/ameba-iot-docs/ameba/en/at_command/src/introduction.rst

 In case of MCU control mode, the input and response of AT commands can be separated from the driver log, making it easier for users to view the execution results of AT commands more intuitively.

 .. figure:: ../figures/mcu_control_mode.svg
-   :scale: 100%
+   :scale: 120%
    :align: center

    MCU Control mode

-In MCU Control mode, users should prepare the ``atcmd_config.json`` file in advance, convert it into a bin file (for detailed instructions, please refer to the AN VFS section), and download it to the module’s corresponding flash partition along with the image.
+In MCU Control mode, users should prepare the :file:`atcmd_config.json` file in advance, convert it into a bin file (for detailed instructions, please refer to the AN VFS section), and download it to the module’s corresponding flash partition along with the image.
 If no VFS AT command configuration file is provided, the default configuration of UART will be used.

-For different chip types, the default UART input and output ports are shown in flowing table.
+For different chip types, the default UART input and output ports are shown in the following table.

 .. table:: Default UART port and baud rates for chips
    :width: 100%